-- 5.4.1 Where a Data Provider intends to undertake a large data or bulk refresh of their PNCD in the IPND, the Data Provider must notify the IPND Manager at least two Business Days before this activity is undertaken. - 5.4.2 A large data or bulk refresh will not be able to exceed 100,000 records per file.
-If the intent is to send more than 10 files per day, the Data Provider must inform the IPND Manager in advance to arrange a suitable timeframe.
+5.4.1 Where a Data Provider intends to undertake a large data or bulk refresh of PNCD they supplied to the IPND, they must notify the IPND Manager at least two Business Days before this activity is undertaken.

+5.4.2 If a Data Provider intends to send more than 10 files per day for each filesource, they must inform the IPND Manager in advance to arrange a suitable timeframe.